anandavii/employeeMgmtAutoamtion/README.md

 - Ensure test scripts are scalable and can be easily extended for additional scenarios.
 - Improve readability and collaboration by using the Page Object Model pattern.
 - Provide a foundation for future enhancements, including reusable fixtures and additional test coverage.
+- Implement continuous integration with GitHub Actions for automatic workflow execution on code changes.

 This framework is designed to simulate a real-world automation approach for web applications, focusing on clear separation of concerns and ease of maintenance.